Line Editing and Copyediting

 Guile Branford, March 2024

-• A style sheet which documents choices made in regard to spelling, punctuation, capitalisation, word choice and so on – for your reference, and so that consistency can be maintained
+- The style sheet documents decisions made in regard to spelling, punctuation, capitalisation, word choice and so on – for your reference, and so that consistency can be maintained

 If you’re not sure if this is what you need, feel free to get in touch.